How to Get Ripped with Yoga for Muscle Building + Top 6 Yoga Poses for Building Strength

 The main benefits of muscle building through yoga include:

-• Functional movements: Yoga poses incorporate dozens of different muscle groups into one position, resulting in a holistic functional strengthening as opposed to a singular isolated movement.
+- Functional movements: Yoga poses incorporate dozens of different muscle groups into one position, resulting in holistic functional strengthening as opposed to a singular, isolated movement.

-• Low impact: Instead of straining your joints and tissues like heavy weights do, your yoga practice improves joint health and flexibility by improving circulation and building muscle in a low impact way.
+- Low impact: Instead of straining your joints and tissues as heavyweights do, your yoga practice improves joint health and flexibility by improving circulation and building muscle in a low-impact way.

 Closing Thoughts

 Ultimately, yoga is a super effective tool for building muscle.
-Not to mention, you get all the mental health benefits, stress relief, flexibility, balance, and even spiritual wellness that comes along with your practice.
+Not to mention, you get all the mental health benefits—stress relief, flexibility, balance, and even spiritual wellness—that come along with your practice.

 Namaste!